Digitale Events

 Challenging icebreakers that work online and offline

 This list also includes somewhat demanding icebreakers.
-The participants may need a little more preparation time to answer them.
-If you include the questions in the introduction round of your online event, it is best to send them to the participants a few days before the meeting so that they can think about their answers.
+Participants may need a little more preparation time to answer them.
+If you include the questions in the introduction session of your online event, it is best to send them to the participants a few days before the meeting so that they can think about their answers.

-• What kind of break routine - in the home office or in the classic office - can you recommend?
+• What type of break routine in the home office or in the classic office can you recommend?

 • Do you have a good productivity hack for work that also works at home?

-• What is your best excuse when you are late for a (virtual) meeting?
+• What is your best excuse for being late to a (virtual) meeting?

-This is how the introduction round of your event becomes a success online and offline
+This will make the introductions to your event a success online and offline

-Now that we have hopefully inspired you with our favorite icebreaker questions, here are a few more tips on how to make your events both online and offline a success.
+After hopefully inspiring you with our favorite icebreaker questions, here are a few tips on how to make your events a success both online and offline.

 Best practice for moderators:

-Basically, the moderator plays a central role in events and their round of introductions.
-He or she should set the order, encourage participants and at the same time not lose sight of the timing.
-The perfect introduction round is just long enough to be fun and informative.
-In no case should the participants get the feeling that they are wasting valuable meeting time.
-So be sure to be clear about what the goal of your introductory round is.
-The role of the moderator is all the more important in digital team meetings.
-Because these present you with the challenge that facial expressions and other "analogue" means do not work (so well).
-You can find more tips on planning and conducting warm-ups for digital events here .
+Basically, the person moderator plays a central role in events and their introductions.
+He or she should indicate the order, encourage participants and at the same time not lose sight of the timing.
+The perfect interview session is just long enough to be fun and informative.
+Under no circumstances should participants feel like they are wasting valuable meeting time.
+So be sure to be clear about what the goal of your interview session is.
+The role of the moderator is even more important in digital team meetings.
+Because these present you with the challenge that facial expressions and other “analog” means don’t work (as well).
+You can find more tips for planning and conducting warm-ups for digital events here .

-• Set the order: When it comes to speaking in front of the group, it often takes a long time before the first person dares to say something.
-To avoid unnecessary pauses in silence, simply indicate the order in which the participants answer the questions.
+• Specify the order: When it comes to speaking in front of the group, it often takes a while before the first person dares to say something.
+To avoid unnecessary pauses in silence, simply specify an order in which participants answer the questions.

-• Get started: Start the question and answer session yourself.
-This gives the other participants some time to think about their answers.
+• Get started: Start the question round yourself voluntarily.
+This way you give the other participants some time to think about their answer.

 • Keep an eye on the time: The moderators of a meeting also have the task of keeping an eye on the time.
-Also, try to steer the direction of the conversation and possibly – respectfully and appreciatively – slow down participants if their answer is too excessive.
-If time is really short, you can also set a timer that everyone can see.
+Also try to steer the direction of the conversation and possibly - respectfully and appreciatively - slow down participants if their answer becomes too verbose.
+If time is really short, you can also set a timer that is visible to everyone.

-• Increases the Intensity of the Questions: Start with simple questions to make participants feel engaged and then gradually increase the intensity or level of difficulty.
+• Increases the intensity of the questions: Start with simple questions so that the participants feel included and then gradually increase the intensity or level of difficulty.

-• Keep the group size manageable: If you have a fairly large group of more than 15 people, you can split them up into smaller breakout rooms for medium and difficult icebreaker questions.
-In smaller groups, many people dare to say something and the inhibitions to speak in front of the whole team are reduced.
+• Keep the group size manageable: If you have a fairly large group of more than 15 people, you can divide it into smaller breakout rooms for medium and difficult icebreaker questions.
+In smaller groups, many people are more likely to say something and the inhibitions about speaking in front of the whole team are reduced.

 If you want to positively influence the good mood in your team in the long term beyond a single team meeting, company parties and fun events are a great tool for this.
 Our – not entirely unbiased :-) – recommendation: A (virtual)chocolate tasting .
-Let our chocolate professionals take you into the fascinating world of fine flavor cocoa, taste delicious, fine, sustainable and fair chocolate and learn exciting facts about the cultivation and processing of cocoa.
-The Theyo Schoko-Tastings are both digital and classic analog possible.
-And, of course, a small ice-breaker round can also be perfectly combined with melt-in-your-mouth chocolate.
+Let our chocolate professionals take you into the fascinating world of fine cocoa, try delicious, fine, sustainable and fair chocolate and learn exciting facts about the cultivation and processing of cocoa.
+The Theyo chocolate tastings are possible both digitally and in the classic analog format.
+And of course you can also combine a small round of icebreakers with delicately melting chocolate afterwards.

-However, it does not always have to be a large organized event.
-A joint coffee break in the team usually lightens the mood all by itself.
-And that is also possible from the home office: Here we share creative ideas for the virtual coffee break in the team .
+However, it doesn't always have to be a large organized event.
+A coffee break together as a team usually lightens the mood all by itself.
+And this is also possible from the home office: Here we share creative ideas for the virtual coffee break in the team .

-Are you looking for free online games to lighten the mood in the digital space?
+Are you looking for free online games to improve your mood in the digital space?
 We have also put together a few ideas for you .
-Are you really interested in chocolate, but want to find out more about alternatives?
-No problem - we have put together a small but fine list of ideas for online team events .
-You have to plan a digital event and don't know where to start?
-Here you can find out how to get to the perfect online event in 6 steps.
-Whatever you plan to do: have fun with it!
+Are you really interested in chocolate, but want to find out about alternatives?
+No problem – we have put together a small, fine list of ideas for online team events .
+Do you need to plan a digital event and don't know where to start?
+Here you can find out how to create the perfect online event in 6 steps.
+Whatever you plan to do, have fun!

 FAQ virtual icebreakers